Rohanne Webber, by Mike S. Miller

 Appearance and Character

-Lady Rohanne was short (4'11"), slim, and had strawberry-blond red hair and green eyes.
+Lady Rohanne was short (4'11"), slim, and had strawberry-blond red hair and grey-green eyes.
 She had a dimpled chin, a snub nose, and freckles.
 Rohanne usually kept her hair bound in a braid that reached down to her thighs, and she frequently played with it.

 During her childhood, Rohanne was fond of young Addam Osgrey, who served as her father Wyman's page and later squire at Coldmoat.
 The two had an innocent romance, though it never went past a few kisses.
 Because of this relationship, Addam's father, Ser Eustace Osgrey, proposed that they marry, but Lord Wyman refused him.
 Instead, Rohanne was married to a different squire of her father's.
 During the First Blackfyre Rebellion, her father and husband fought in the Battle of the Redgrass Field in 196 AC, on the side of House Targaryen.
 Rohanne's husband, twelve years old, was slain in battle, and she became a widow for the first time at the age of ten.
 Addam also died during the battle, fighting on the side of House Blackfyre as his father's squire, which caused Rohanne to develop a grudge against Ser Eustace.

 At age thirteen, Rohanne was married again to a fifty-four-year-old man, who soon died of a chill.
 Six months after his death, she gave birth to their son, who was weak and died within three days.
 Her third husband, Ser Simon Staunton, choked to death on a chicken bone, while her fourth husband, Ser Rolland Uffering died of the Great Spring Sickness.
 Rohanne bore a daughter by either her third or fourth husband, but the girl did not live a year.
 Because of the unfortunate deaths of her husbands and children, Rohanne was called the Red Widow, and the smallfolk accused her of poisoning her husbands and being a witch who sold her unborn babies to the Lord of the Seven Hells so that he would teach her the black arts.